sun2sh/.github/README.md

 ## Getting Started

-[NP Profile Form](https://docs.google.com/forms/d/e/1FAIpQLScKKSuBUg2FbKaQjAiaYoptA2OVig01oNNNSYv5mzqTrxAbCA/viewform) is a registration form for all entities that wish to integrate with ONDC.
-Filling the NP Profile Form is necessary for starting your integration with ONDC.
+The [ONDC Web Portal](https://portal.ondc.org/) serves as a self-service platform that streamlines interaction between ONDC and its network participants across their entire lifecycle.
+"Network player" encompasses network participants, ecosystem partners, and other entities engaged with ONDC.
+The portal provides access to a range of services for network players, such as self-service onboarding, self-monitored compliance, and self-monitored operations.
+Creating an account on ONDC Web Portal is necessary for starting your integration with ONDC.

 ## Quick Start Guide